percy55/lunar-remote-monitoring-system/Readme.txt

 Acknowledgments:
 I wrote this entirely from scratch while reading a project scope for a web-based monitoring facility for an electronic equipment manufacturer, with two exceptions:
-* Special thanks to the SQLite project for SQLite3 (public domain).
+* Special thanks to the SQLite project for SQLite3 (www.sqlite.org).
 Wonderful database people!
-* Special thanks to the qDecoder project (public domain).
+* Special thanks to the qDecoder project (www.qdecoder.org/wiki/qdecoder).
 Very useful CGI library for C!

 License:
 Released under the BSD 2-Clause license.
 Don't want to have to include the license text when you commercially implement this?
 Talk to me.